How America executes its prisoners

 Opposition to the death penalty is rising ...

 In 1994, Gallup found that 80% of Americans supported the death penalty.
-Fast-forward to today: A poll last October showed the support had fallen to 60%.
+Fast-forward to today: A poll from October shows support has fallen to 60%.

 ... and more states are putting executions on hold

 Those are in addition to the 19 states and the District of Columbia, which have outlawed capital punishment.
-Since 2009 alone, Connecticut, Delaware Illinois, Maryland and New Mexico have abolished the death penalty.
-Nebraska repealed in in 2015 but reinstated it last year.
+Since 2009 alone, Connecticut, Delaware, Illinois, Maryland and New Mexico have abolished the death penalty.
+Nebraska repealed it in 2015 but reinstated it last year.

 But capital punishment isn't dying